Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Case Study

 The robots are subject to the following STL tasks: {

 }where $\deg(\cdot)$ converts angle units from radians to degrees.
-Intuitively, robots 3 and 4 are assigned to move to their predefined goal points $[14;7]$ and $[14; 7.5]$, respectively, and stay there within the desired time interval, in the meanwhile satisfying the additional requirements on the robots' orientation; robot 2 is required to chase and follow robot 3 within the desired time interval, in the meanwhile keeping a similar orientation as robot 3; robot 2 is required to chase and follow robots 2 and 3 within the desired time interval; and robot 5 is required to chase and follow robot 4.
+Intuitively, robots 3 and 4 are assigned to move to their predefined goal points $[14;7]$ and $[14; 7.5]$, respectively, and stay there within the desired time interval, while satisfying the additional requirements on the robots' orientation; robot 2 is required to chase and follow robot 3 within the desired time interval, in the meanwhile keeping a similar orientation as robot 3; robot 2 is required to chase and follow robots 2 and 3 within the desired time interval; and robot 5 is required to chase and follow robot 4.
 Induced by the task dependency graph, we obtain two clusters from the multi-agent system: $\bar \Sigma_1 = \{ \Sigma_1, \Sigma_2, \Sigma_3\}$ and $\bar \Sigma_2 = \{\Sigma_4, \Sigma_5\}$, as depicted in Fig.~\ref{fig:robotnetwork}.
-Note that in Fig.~\ref{fig:robotnetwork}, the solid lines indicate the communication links between agents, and the dotted lines indicate the dynamical couplings between clusters induced by the interconnection graph.
-Thus, the cluster interconnection graph is cyclic due to the dynamical couplings between the agents in different clusters.
+The cluster interconnection graph in Fig.~\ref{fig:robotnetwork} is cyclic due to the dynamical couplings between the agents in different clusters.